sgajbi/portfolio-analytics-system/docs/features/cashflow_calculator/03_Methodology_Guide.md

 * **Timing:** Whether the flow should be considered at the Beginning-of-Day (`BOD`) or End-of-Day (`EOD`) for performance calculations.
 * **Flow Type:** Booleans (`is_position_flow`, `is_portfolio_flow`) that determine how the flow impacts TWR calculations.

-The following table details the complete rule set:
+The following table details the complete rule set as seeded in the database:

 | Transaction Type | Classification | Timing | Is Position Flow? | Is Portfolio Flow? |
 | :--- | :--- | :--- | :--- | :--- |